sam-rice/reading-room-ui/README.md

 <br />

-This is the home of the Reading Room UI, which is still being built.
-The current version of the UI can be ran locally for demoing purposes.
+This is the home of the Reading Room UI, which is currently being built.
+The WIP version of the UI can be ran locally for demoing purposes.
 See installation instructions below.

 The project's Java/Spring Boot API is currently deployed and can be demoed via Postman.
 Instructions and repository can be found [here](https://github.com/sam-rice/reading-room-api?tab=readme-ov-file#local-setup-instructions).

 ### Future Sprints

-- Client-Side Error Handling
 - Form Validation
 - Accessibility
 - Integration Testing (Cypress.io)